 The Google Pixel Buds A-Series has some issues with volume.
 Though the Adaptive Sound feature is supposed to normalize the buds’ output depending on the level of environmental noise, the baseline volume level can be really, really low if your settings aren’t perfect.
 When this happens, the A-Series is roughly 25dB quieter than the average pair of true wireless earbuds, at least on some devices.
 We can teach you how to diagnose this issue in the full review.

 Volume issues aside, the Pixel Buds A-Series default frequency response is odd: it heavily under-emphasizes bass and low-midrange notes, which works well for conference calls.
 The treble dips decrease sibilance (harsh ‘s‘ sounds) and the low bass notes aren’t key to conveying human speech.
 When listening to music, we’d recommend enabling the Bass Boost feature, which will amplify lower tones and give your music a more consumer-friendly sound.
-That, however, brings in a few issues like auditory masking since the bass notes are then twice as loud as mids, making it hard to hear vocals and fundamental string instrument notes.
+That, however, brings in a few issues since the bass notes are then twice as loud as mids, making it hard to hear vocals and fundamental string instrument notes.